vinaykris23/PowerBI-FPL-Analytics-Report/README.md

-# ⚽ FPL Analytics — Power BI Dashboard
+# ⚽ FPL Analytics — Power BI Report

 A Fantasy Premier League analytics project that pulls live data from the **official FPL API**, processes it with Python, and visualises it in **Power BI**.